Table of Contents

 You may rapidly reach your maximum 401(k) contribution level depending on your income and the proportion of each paycheck you contribute to your 401(k).
 However, even if you reach the maximum amount, your contributions may not end.

 If your company’s 401(k) plan automatically suspends contributions once the annual limit is reached, you don’t need to worry about it.
-However, if your company does not have this feature, you should consult your human resources department to find out what happens when the limit is reached.
+However, if your company does not have this feature, you should consult your human resources department to determine what happens when the limit is reached.

 Some companies will stop contributing to the plan once the limit is reached, but others will allow participants to continue making contributions until they reach the limit for that year.
 So it’s important to know what your company’s policy is.

 In any case, staying aware of how much you’ve contributed to the plan during the year is a good idea.
-If you’re close to reaching the limit, you may want to slow down or stop contributing altogether.
+You may want to slow down or stop contributing altogether if you’re close to reaching the limit.

 When you overcontribute your 401K, notify the employer and immediately pay the tax.

 You should include the refund of tax you received in your taxable income.
 Because of this, you’ll either owe more taxes or get less money back in your refund.
 You’ll have to pay taxes again if you don’t get your money back before April 15th.
-The excise tax is 6%, so you’ll also have to pay it.
-If you don’t want to lose tax advantages, you might consider supporting alternative retirement vehicles like an Individual Retirement Account (IRA).
+The excise tax is 6%, so you must pay it.
+If you don’t want to lose tax advantages, consider supporting alternative retirement vehicles like an Individual Retirement Account (IRA).

 You’ll have to pay a 10% penalty for early withdrawals exceeding your 401k contribution limit.
 In addition, it will levy taxes on any additional contributions you make to your IRA.
 So you’ll owe taxes twice on the money you kept in the retirement account throughout that period.
-Form 1099-R should be used to report any overpayments made to your 401(k) without your knowledge or consent.
-Unfortunately, you cannot undo a 401 (k) contribution made by mistake.
+Form 1099-R should be used to report any overpayments to your 401(k) without your knowledge or consent.
+Unfortunately, you cannot undo a mistaken 401 (k) contribution.
 You should contact the employer and plan administrator if you accidentally contributed to your plan.
 By April 15th, you should get your overpayment and include it in your taxable income.

 What Do Overcontributions Mean for Your Taxes?